 Earlier this year, a company approached us after identifying some unusual checking activity while their bookkeeper was out of town for a week at training.
 They asked us to come in to look at all of the activity and determine if their accounting records were accurate.
 One of our accounting managers went to their office the following day to review the books (while the bookkeeper was still away at training) and identified that the bookkeeper had been colluding with a vendor to issue fraudulent payments and splitting the proceeds.

 Needless to say, the company fired the bookkeeper for theft.
-The company requested that our accountants take over the role until they could find a replacement and we have continued to provide ongoing accounting support to the company, including oversight for the new bookkeeper.
+The company requested that our accountants take over the role until they could find a replacement and we have continued to provide ongoing internal control accounting support to the company, including oversight for the new bookkeeper.

 As a business owner, often your main focus is on the operations of the business.
 We have worked with several business owners who did not make financial information a priority, instead focusing only on revenue.
-We have worked with other business owners who recognize the importance financial statements play in understanding the state of their operations; however, with the best of intentions, they delegated the accounting work to an available employee (such as an office manager or admin), or to a bookkeeper with little to no accounting background, while providing no oversight at all.
+We have worked with other business owners who recognize the importance financial statements play in understanding the state of their assets operations; however, with the best of intentions, they delegated the accounting work to an available employee (such as an office manager or admin), or to a bookkeeper with little to no accounting background, while providing no oversight at all.